sensedeep/senselogs/README.md

 log.addFilter(['data', 'debug'])
 ```

-This will enable theh output of log messages for the `data` and `debug` channels.
+This will enable the output of log messages for the `data` and `debug` channels.

 ### Contexts